justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 ```
 ## Processing Images

 Before [page bundles](https://gohugo.io/content-management/page-bundles/), images were typically stored under your `/static` directory.
 But since its introduction in [v0.32](https://github.com/gohugoio/hugo/releases/tag/v0.32), it opens up the ability to process images during the build.
-For example, if you want to resize and convert all your images that are displayed on your website, you can use the partial below.
+For example, if you want to resize and convert all your images that are displayed on your website to `jpg` or `webp`, you can use the partial below.

 > Fun fact: Partials can also be used as functions, not just for rendering snippets of HTML.